 Reyhaneh’s wish that her voice would be widely heard now becomes a reality with the release of Seven Winters in Tehran.
 Does Shahrzad feel the documentary will be able to make a change in Iran?
 ‘Hope is always there,’ she says.
 ‘Of course when people all around the world know what is happening in Iran and they try to be our voice, it could help.
 I have a sentence from my mom in my head: “When all people want something, nobody can do something against that.
 The power of people is so big.”’

-Seven Winters in Tehran will be shown at the Movies that Matter Festival 2023, where Shahrzad Jabbari will be a special guest.
+Seven Winters in Tehran was shown at the Movies that Matter Festival 2023, where Shahrzad Jabbari was a special guest.